What's it like having a 'communication-fail' day for nurses?

 - 92% claim that communication lapses affect patient safety outcomes significantly

 The above information indicates that there is a dire need for an efficient communication system or tool within the healthcare system to be able to deliver quality care.
 It also shows that the nurse's role in the healthcare team is unique, not only because they are responsible for most of the direct patient care, but also because they are the common port for communication within the healthcare team.
 Coordination happens through them, and they have the substantial share of physician's communications.
-This critical role of the nurse is the reason why healthcare delivery improvement should rightly consider centering on the important role of the nurse to be effective.
+This critical role of the nurse is the reason why the improvement of healthcare delivery should correctly consider centering on the significant role of the nurse to be effective.

 The healthcare delivery system must have a more strategic communication system designed to give immediate feedback.
 In most organizations, efforts are already in place or are underway to improve communication and collaboration through the use of the latest technology available.
 But the question is, are they specifically meeting nurses’ needs?
 The survey results say that the improvement in this area of healthcare delivery is still a big vessel to fill.

 Formidable challenges hinder the move towards this change.
-As health care delivery shifts to value-based care, nurses take on more of the tasks of ensuring positive patient outcomes and satisfaction, increasing accountability with it.
+As healthcare delivery shifts to value-based care, nurses take on more of the tasks of ensuring positive patient outcomes and satisfaction, increasing accountability with it.
 The added pressure, however, does not mean more quality time with patients.
-On the contrary, nurses are burdened with more administrative tasks, and this prevents proper communication from happening as initiated and coordinated by nurses.
+On the contrary, nurses are burdened with more administrative tasks, and this prevents proper communication and coordination of care.
 Less nurse-patient interaction means compromised patient outcomes and less patient satisfaction.
 More time wasted contacting other members of the healthcare team means more overtime work for the nurse, and less time for patient care, too.

 So how does an organization help its nurses create a balance between administrative tasks and patient interaction?
-How can they be served so that their time is not wasted unnecessarily but rather shifted to patient care?
+How can they be served so that they do not waste time unnecessarily but rather shift their focus to patient care?
 You can help by developing or acquiring a communication system that meets their needs.

-Nurses prefer an electronic communication tool in a single device with multiple functions.
+Nurses prefer an electronic communication tool on a single device with multiple functions.
 Functionalities preferred include:

 - One platform for the whole healthcare team